TessaI159/euler/README.md

 # euler
 My solutions to the project euler problems.

-Mostly done in Python, I have also completed several in C++ and I'm working on learning Haskell so I figured this would be a good exercise for that.
+Mostly done in Python, but Fortran is required for my Master's Degree, so I'm working on solving them in Fortran as well.